teaching-politics/intro-us/lectures/Review-final.md

   - One of the Supreme Court's powers is *judicial review*.
 What is *judicial review*?
   - In what case did the Supreme Court claim the power of *judicial review*?
   - How many justices on the Supreme Court?
 How many women?
 How many African-Americans?

+## Civil liberties and civil rights
+  - What are civil liberties?
+  - What are civil rights?
+  - What are some examples of civil liberties?
+  - What are some examples of civil rights?
+  - What are some specific examples of government action to prevent or stop discrimination?
+  - Are civil liberties absolute?
+If not, what is the limiting principle (think Locke)?
+  - In Miller v.
+California, the Supreme Court outlines a test to determine whether speech (or expression) is obscene.
+What is the test?
+  - What was Plesssy v.
+Ferguson about?
+  - What was Brown v.
+Board of Education about?